nithinhk24/Gesture-Keyboard/README.md

 -> create a folder by name "data" in your device's "internal storage/android/data/com.example.nithin.androidgk/files/" and copy the files in datasets folder to this newly created folder to directly start prediction.

 Guidelines:
--> Pair the device that you want to connect to before using the app.
+-> Turn on bluetooth and pair the device that you want to connect to before using the app.
 -> Press and hold the button to send values, release it to stop sending the values.